-If you’re registering a company in Ireland, then you must have a Registered Office Address in the Republic of Ireland.
-This is a legal requirement and legal notices and correspondence with the Companies Registration Office are sent to this address.
+If you’re registering a company in Ireland, it is a legal requirement to have a Registered Office Address in the Republic of Ireland.
+Your company’s legal notices and correspondence with the Companies Registration Office will be sent to this address.

 What Is A Registered Office Address?

 Your Registered Office Address is where you keep your statutory registers and records, such as the register of directors and minute books.
 The Companies Registration Office (CRO) stipulates that this address must be an actual physical location – not just a PO box number.
 There is a reason for this.
 Bodies like the CRO and Revenue Commissioners have the right to inspect certain registers and documents at your registered office.

 Is A Registered Office Address Different To Business Address?

 A Registered address is fundamentally different from a Business address, but they can be the same address.

 Your Business Address is where the day-to-day running of your company takes place.
 It is also known as a trading address.
 When you purchase a business address, it a mail forwarding service and the CRO and other businesses and people need to know where to send you business post.